Why Is Emotional Regulation So Important In Psychotherapy?

 Do people addicted to tobacco know that smoking is bad?
 Currently, the answer in the vast majority of cases is yes: every year large amounts of money are invested in making everyone aware of the existence of the harmful effects of this product, at least in Western countries.
 However, that does not mean that thousands of people who are perfectly aware that smoking damages their health try to stop using tobacco and do not feel capable.

-You may be interested: How to Overcome Insecurity
+You may be interested: I'm Afraid of Going Crazy: What to Do?

 And psychotherapy sessions are that context: a place where mental health and psychological well-being professionals give us support, study our particular case and offer us tailored solutions.
 Solutions that involve increasing our knowledge about what happens to us, but also being able to perform exercises that allow us to learn to better manage our emotions and feelings, among other things.
 Not everything is based on talking, reading or listening to advice; Most change comes through personal transformations based on practice, a practice supported by the advice and guidelines of the psychotherapist, and the material and psychological tools he offers us.